Sharing is caring!

 3. pickles – I got the Tru brand at Hy Vee (same as above)

-Best You Can with What You Have
+Best Option with What You Have

 I continue to do the best with what we have in a 30-mile radius.

-There is no recipe for these little delights.
+There is no recipe card for these little delights.
 It’s so simple.
 Lay out your ham or turkey, coat with mayo, place little pickles inside, roll up, cut, and enjoy.

 Now listen, you know you want to make these ASAP.
 If you are Gutsy like me, know that they are: low-FODMAP, low-carb, gluten-free, dairy-free, soy-free, corn-free, sugar-free, and grain-free.
-They are Paleo-ish (the Mayo is where the -ish part comes in for me).
-The Mayo has egg in it, so they are not egg free.
-If you don’t want egg, you could sub in Just Mayo (It’s also found at Walmart, but I don’t like the ingredient list as much in that one, way too many ingredients).

-I hope you love this little snack idea.
 Serve it at your next party, no matter where you live.
 Even if you get a silent eye roll or two, they will be gone because they are so d#$% good.

 Xox,